Understanding the Difference: Relative Change vs. Absolute Change

 Use Relative Change when:

 - Comparing changes across vastly different scales is required.
-For example, comparing the growth of a small startup with that of a large multinational corporation.
+As an example, comparing the growth of a small startup with that of a large multinational corporation.
 Relative change provides a more meaningful comparison.

 - The rate of change is more important than the raw numerical difference.
 Investors often focus on percentage returns rather than the dollar amount of gains or losses.